stv976/ascii2bin/README.md

 ## The Initial Step
   * Fork this github reposity to create your own repository for your project.
 Do this via the github GUI.
-  * Clone the repo onto your development computer:  $ git clone $URL
+  * Clone the repo onto your development computer
-  * Change your working directory to where you code is located:  $ cd ascii2bin
+  * Change your working directory to where you code is located
-  * Create your first version of you ascii2bin.c file: $ touch ascii2bin.c
+  * Create your first version of you ascii2bin.c file
-  * Run the make command to build anything the Professor is providing you: $ make
+  * Run the make command to build anything the Professor is providing you
-  * Introduce ascii2bin.c to your local repo: $ git add ascii2bin.c
+  * Introduce ascii2bin.c to your local repo
-  * Commit ascii2bin.c to your local repo:  $ git commit -m 'Initial version' ascii2bin.c
+  * Commit ascii2bin.c to your local repo

 To recap:
 ```